mui/tech-challenge-full-stack/README.md

 ## Context

 MUI is looking for fullstack engineers to join the Toolpad team.
 We search people who are proficient in both modern react development and backend technologies.
-Throughout this challenge you are required to build a simple forum application.
+Throughout this challenge you are required to build a basic forum application.

 You are handed a Postgresql database containing some data and a starter Next.js application.
 You'll have to interface with this database and visualize it in a React UI.